YumiKioko/iso27001-isms-securebank/docs/01-ISMS-Scope.md

 # 1.0 Context of the Organization
 SecureBank Finance operates within a complex environment shaped by internal capabilities and external pressures.
 Understanding this context is essential for establishing a relevant and effective ISMS.

+*The key internal and external issues are summarized in the [Context Diagram](assets/context-of-organization.png.md).*

 # 1.1 Internal Issues
 Factor	Description	Implication for the ISMS
 Business Model	Provision of retail banking and investment services.
 The ISMS must prioritize the protection of highly sensitive customer financial data.